Gerardusdavidbayuaji/Gerardusdavidbayuaji/README.md

 ### Hi there!

-I’m David. a junior software engineer with passion for frontend programming and GIS programming.
+I’m David, a junior software engineer with passion for frontend programming and GIS programming.
 I’m currently learning typescript 80% and python 20%.

 If you want to find out more about my projects and what I'm currently working on, please check out some of my pinned projects below.